simbli/seacharts/README.md

 sea `depths` bins may be passed to `ENC` as an additional keyword argument.

 ### Accessing features
-After the data is parsed into shapefiles and read into memory as shown above, [Shapely](https://pypi.org/project/Shapely/) features may be accessed and displayed through the following ENC attributes:
+After the data is parsed into shapefiles as shown above, [Shapely](https://pypi.org/project/Shapely/) features may be accessed and displayed through the following ENC attributes:
 ```python